Norman Jaques: Member of Parliament

 Jaques first ran for the Canadian House of Commons in the 1935 federal election, and defeated Cooperative Commonwealth Federation incumbent William Irvine amid a landslide victory for Social Credit candidates in Alberta.
 He was re-elected in the general elections of 1940 and 1945, receiving less than 40% of the vote on both occasions.
 Near the end of his career, he was a member of an external affairs committee that attended United Nations meetings at Lake Success.
 He died in office in 1949, having been re-nominated as a Social Credit candidate for the 1949 federal election.
 Social Credit had little standing outside of Alberta during this period, and elected few legislators at the national level.
 Jaques spent his entire parliamentary career as an opposition member.

-The Social Credit movement gained a reputation for anti-Semitism in its early years, and Jaques was widely regarded as the most anti-Semitic member of the party's parliamentary grouping.
+The Social Credit movement gained a reputation for antisemitism in its early years, and Jaques was widely regarded as the most antisemitic member of the party's parliamentary grouping.
 He promoted C.H.
 Douglas's belief in an international financial Jewish conspiracy, and attempted to read excerpts from Protocols of the Elders of Zion into the Canadian parliamentary record.
 In private correspondence, he told a Saskatchewan resident that "the Jews control all means of gathering news and of propaganda".
 Jaques also believed that an international Jewish conspiracy was responsible for both communism and Zionism.
 He opposed allowing Jewish refugees into Canada prior to World War II on the argument that they constituted a communist invasion force, and once dismissed the charge of anti-Semitism against him as a "communist smokescreen".
-He was a vocal opponent of the creation of the State of Israel in 1947–48, and described Zionism as "a political movement ... to dominate the world".
+He was a vocal opponent of the creation of the State of Israel in 1947–1948, and described Zionism as "a political movement... to dominate the world".
 Janine Stingel has written that Jaques, in common with other ideologues in his party, "was either unwilling or unable to separate anti-Zionism from anti-Semitism".